Mach-O

-Mach-O, short for Mach object file format, is a file format for executables, object code, shared libraries, dynamically-loaded code, and core dumps.
+Mach-O (Mach object) is a file format for executables, object code, shared libraries, dynamically loaded code, and core dumps.
 It was developed to replace the a.out format.

 Mach-O is used by some systems based on the Mach kernel.
 NeXTSTEP, macOS, and iOS are examples of systems that use this format for native executables, libraries and object code.

-Mach-O file layout
+File layout

 Each Mach-O file is made up of one Mach-O header, followed by a series of load commands, followed by one or more segments, each of which contains between 0 and 255 sections.
 Mach-O uses the REL relocation format to handle references to symbols.
-When looking up symbols Mach-O uses a two-level namespace that encodes each symbol into an 'object/symbol name' pair that is then linearly searched for, first by the object and then the symbol name.
+When looking up symbols, Mach-O uses a two-level namespace that encodes each symbol into an 'object/symbol name' pair that is then linearly searched for, first by the object and then the symbol name.

 The basic structure—a list of variable-length "load commands" that reference pages of data elsewhere in the file—was also used in the executable file format for Accent.
-The Accent file format was in turn, based on an idea from Spice Lisp.
+The Accent file format was, in turn, based on an idea from Spice Lisp.

 All multi-byte values in all data structures are written in the byte order of the host for which the code was produced.